A01329646/data-science-and-statistical-inference_project/PCA_vs_LDA_Guide.md

 - Accuracy ≈ 50% (random guessing)
 - Large overlap in distribution plots
 - This means: gender cannot be reliably predicted from image pixels alone

----

-## For Your Project Report

-### Introduction
-- Explain the difference between PCA (unsupervised) and LDA (supervised)
-- Mention Fisher's Linear Discriminant as the statistical foundation

-### Methodology
-- Describe how LDA maximizes between-class variance / within-class variance
-- Explain the decision threshold calculation
-- Include the t-test for statistical significance

-### Results
-- Show the distribution plots
-- Report p-value and accuracy
-- Discuss whether gender classification is statistically feasible

-### Conclusion
-- Evaluate if facial images contain enough gender information
-- Discuss limitations (lighting, angle, image quality)
-- Mention that this is a statistical approach, not deep learning

----

-## Additional Analysis Ideas

-1. **Vary sample size**: How does accuracy change with fewer training samples?
-2. **Feature importance**: Which pixels contribute most to LD1?
-3. **Confidence intervals**: Calculate 95% CI for accuracy
-4. **ROC curve**: Plot true positive rate vs false positive rate
-5. **Effect size**: Calculate Cohen's d for mean difference

----

-## Troubleshooting

-### If you get poor results:
-1. **Check image quality**: Are faces clearly visible and aligned?
-2. **Check labels**: Are filenames correctly labeled as "male_*" and "female_*"?
-3. **Try more samples**: More data → more reliable statistics
-4. **Consider preprocessing**: Face alignment, cropping might help

-### If LDA shows no separation:
-This is actually a valid finding!
-It means:
-- Gender classification from raw pixels is difficult
-- Would need better features (face landmarks, etc.)
-- Makes for an interesting discussion in your report

----

-## Key Advantages of This Approach

-✅ **Statistical**: Based on classical statistics, not ML black-box
-✅ **Interpretable**: Every step has clear statistical meaning
-✅ **Rigorous**: Includes hypothesis testing (t-test)
-✅ **Visual**: Clear plots showing separation (or lack thereof)
-✅ **Academic**: Perfect for probability & statistics class
-✅ **Reproducible**: Saves model and generates detailed report

-Good luck with your project! 🎓